Why Alternative Fuels are Not a Want But a Need

 Using alternative fuels and advanced vehicles over conventional options boosts efficiency, lowers costs, and reduces emissions in the U.S, on top of the billions of dollars that could be generated by healthier individuals.
 While gasoline and diesel are convenient, natural gas is often cheaper and more stable.
 It consistently costs less per gallon equivalent, and converting diesel trucks to CNG can be more economical long-term.
 Many fleets, including city buses and garbage trucks, have saved millions by switching to CNG, benefiting from its lower and predictable costs.

-Biodiesel and ethanol blends offer higher cetane and octane ratings than unblended diesel or gasoline, improving performance and acceleration.
-This is one of the reasons why NASCAR uses a blend of ethanol and gasoline containing 15% ethanol—substantially more than what’s typically found at the pump.
+Biodiesel offers higher cetane and lubcricity than when blended with diesel, improving performance and lowering maintenance costs.
+Similarly, ethanol boasts a higher-octane rating than gasoline, which is one of the reasons why NASCAR uses a 15% blend of ethanol in gasoline, a blend that is growing in availability at pumps across the country.
 Using blends can make a significant difference in the way your vehicle operates and its longevity.

 Alternative fuels are not a want but a need